-The market price of our Class A common stock is likely to be volatile and could be subject to wide fluctuations in response to the risk factors described in this Annual Report on Form 10-K, and others beyond our control, including:
+The market price of our Class A common stock has been and may continue to be volatile and could be subject to wide fluctuations in response to the risk factors described in this Annual Report on Form 10-K, and others beyond our control, including:

-- · actual or anticipated fluctuations in our results of operations; - our actual or anticipated operating performance and the operating performance of our competitors; - changes in the financial projections we provide to the public or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet the estimates or the expectations of investors; - any major change in our Board of Directors, management, or key personnel; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - the economy as a whole in the United States and internationally, and market conditions in our industry; - rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, new products, services, features, integrations, or capabilities, acquisitions, strategic investments, partnerships, joint ventures, or capital commitments; - the legal and regulatory landscape and changes in the application of existing laws or adoption of new laws that impact our business; - legal and regulatory claims, litigation, or pre-litigation disputes and other proceedings; - the economic, political, and social impact of, and uncertainty relating to, the COVID-19 pandemic; - changes in our capital structure; - · other events or factors, including those resulting from war, incidents of terrorism, or responses to these events; and - sales or expected sales of our Class A common stock by us, our officers, directors, principal stockholders and employees.
+- actual or anticipated fluctuations in our results of operations: - our actual or anticipated operating performance and the operating performance of our competitors; - changes in the financial projections we provide to the public, our failure to meet these projections or our failure to provide such projections; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet the estimates or the expectations of investors; - · any major change in our Board of Directors, management, or key personnel; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - the economy as a whole in the United States and internationally, and market conditions in our industry; - rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, new products, services, features, integrations, or capabilities, acquisitions, strategic investments, partnerships, joint ventures, or capital commitments; - the legal and regulatory landscape and changes in the application of existing laws or adoption of new laws that impact our business; - legal and regulatory claims, litigation, or pre-litigation disputes and other proceedings; - the economic, political, and social impact of, and uncertainty relating to, the outbreaks of pandemics, epidemics and other contagious diseases: - · changes in our capital structure; - · other events or factors, including those resulting from war, incidents of terrorism, or responses to these events; and - sales or expected sales of our Class A common stock by us, our officers, directors, principal stockholders and employees.

 Stock prices of many companies, including technology companies, have fluctuated in a manner often unrelated to the operating performance of those companies.
 In the past, stockholders have instituted securities class action litigation following periods of stock volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business, and adversely affect our business, results of operations and financial condition.
+See Part I, Item 3 "Legal Proceedings" for additional information regarding our legal proceedings.